 Screening might include a prostate-specific antigen (PSA) blood test done every two years.
-If the PSA levels rise, the chances of having prostate cancer also increase.
+If PSA levels rise, the chances of having prostate cancer also increase.
 An increasing PSA level does not mean a man has prostate cancer, but it is an indication further testing is needed.
-Doctors also may perform a digital rectal exam, or DRE, as part of the screening, or order additional diagnostic tests.
+Doctors also may perform a digital rectal exam (DRE) as part of the screening or order additional diagnostic tests.

-UMMC urologists can perform these tests in their office.
+UMMC urologists can perform these tests in-office.
 If the tests indicate a prostate problem, you may be referred to a genitourinary cancer specialist for more testing.
 Many prostate cancers grow slowly, so doctors may not recommend screening for older men.

-This tests are used to assess how well the kidneys are functioning.
-When elevated in older men they often represent obstruction of urinary outflow by an enlarged prostate.
+This test is used to assess how well the kidneys are functioning.
+When creatinine levels are elevated in older men, it often represents obstruction of urinary outflow by an enlarged prostate.

-A doctor will insert a gloved, lubricated finger into the rectum to feel for any bumps or hard areas on the prostate, adjacent to the rectum, which may indicate cancer.
+A doctor will insert a gloved, lubricated finger into the rectum to feel the prostate, which is adjacent to the rectum.
+Any bumps or hard areas on the prostate may indicate cancer.

-As they age, many men will have an enlarged prostate.
-It’s called a benign prostatic hyperplasia or BPH.
+As they age, many men will have an enlarged prostate, called benign prostatic hyperplasia or BPH.
 While it can raise PSA levels, it does not increase the risk for developing prostate cancer.

 Doctors will review PSA levels to help determine recommendations for further testing or for treatment.
 Once treatment begins, PSA tests can be used to monitor how well treatment is working.